The past two years have seen more holidays cancelled than ever before as the pandemic destroyed vacation plans at home and abroad.

 The excess you need to pay to make your claim

-Read the full list of exclusions detailed in the travel insurance policy before you get a quote.
+Read the full list of exclusions detailed in the travel insurance policy before you get a quote, otherwise, you may not be covered when you need it most.

 Contact your travel advisor to cancel your travel arrangements, this could include: